Rockylars/Wulfram/docs/items/active/shit/Sampo/idea.md

   - Will turn you into Tainted Bethany in the "a strange door" room.
   - Will turn you into Jacob and Esau in a non-special room on the Void floor.
   - Will turn you into Tainted Jacob and Esau in the minecart room.
+- Will work like [Death Certificate](https://bindingofisaacrebirth.fandom.com/wiki/Death_Certificate) under specific circumstances.
+  - When used in the Dad's Note room.
+  - When used after defeating Delirium.
+  - When used after defeating Mom.
+- Will work like [Genesis](https://bindingofisaacrebirth.fandom.com/wiki/Genesis) under a specific circumstance.
+  - When used in the starting room on 1 heart.
+- Will work like [D4](https://bindingofisaacrebirth.fandom.com/wiki/D4) under a specific circumstance.
+  - When used in the starting room.
 - Will work like [D100](https://bindingofisaacrebirth.fandom.com/wiki/D100) under a specific circumstance.
   - When used in the Genesis room.
-- Will work like [D4](https://bindingofisaacrebirth.fandom.com/wiki/D4) under a specific circumstance.
-  - When used in the starting room.
 - Will work like [D8](https://bindingofisaacrebirth.fandom.com/wiki/D8) under a specific circumstance.
   - When used with 8 hearts or more.
-- Will work like [Genesis](https://bindingofisaacrebirth.fandom.com/wiki/Genesis) under a specific circumstance.
+- Will work like [Plan C](https://bindingofisaacrebirth.fandom.com/wiki/Plan_C) in all other cases.
-  - When used in the starting room on 1 heart (or as the Lost).
+  - Turns everything in the room to gold.
-- Will work like [Death Certificate](https://bindingofisaacrebirth.fandom.com/wiki/Death_Certificate) under specific circumstances.
-  - When used in the Dad's Note room.
-  - When used after defeating Delirium.
-  - When used after defeating Mom.
+  - Turns you to gold a few seconds later.
+  - It kills every enemy.
+  - You die 3 seconds later.
+  - All revive items are cancelled out.

 ---